Back on the bike after a 30 year hiatus: Meet Andy King, a cycling to work convert

 Reaping the rewards

-Up until last March the thought of going anywhere on a bike was completely alien to me.
+Up until then the thought of going anywhere on a bike was completely alien to me.
 It just wasn’t part of my thought process.

 And now a big part of me is thinking, ‘Why on earth have you wasted all this time not riding a bike?’ because it ticks all of the boxes – it’s cheaper, quicker and healthier.